1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can I cure Candida naturally?

-Dr. Chadha may order stool or blood tests, or perform a minimally invasive endoscopy with biopsy to confirm overgrowth.
+With diagnostic tests, Dr. Chadha can request a stool or blood test, or conduct a biopsy and a minimally invasive endoscopy to establish overgrowth.

 Is Candida contagious?